 Sessions include suggestions for further reading that enable participants to build on the knowledge gained from the workshop and to add to professional learning hours.
 All participants receive certificates of attendance referenced to the Australian Professional Standards for Teachers.

 What are the core beliefs of this workshop?

-- Education programs require careful planning to ensure students with disabilities experience respect, dignity, protection and success.
+- Education programs require careful planning to ensure students with disabilities experience inclusion, respect, dignity, protection and success.

 - Parents/ guardians are the first and continuing educators of their children.